 - Tell us about a time you showed leadership?

 - Troubled colleague – Your colleague’s breath smells of alcohol

 - Open disclosure – Your intern has charted 50 mg morphine instead of 5 mg morphine.
 The patient has received the dose.

 - Misbehaving junior – Your intern is being rude to patients and patients are complaining to the NUM

-- Clinical knowledge– in this question the approach is crucial.
+- In this question the approach is crucial.
 Show you are a safe clinician who knows their limits and knows when to call for help.

 - E.g. You have been called to see a woman with metastatic cancer who has a decreased level of consciousness.
 Describe your approach.